-Service area Description of services provided 2022/23 Actual \$'000 2023/24 Forecast \$'000 2024/25 Budget \$'000 Infrastructure Planning is responsible for the planning and Inc 3,619 3,682 3,786 Exp 11,189 12,412 12,827 Council services to be delivered in an effective and efficient manner.
+Service area Description of services provided 2022/23 Actual \$'000 2023/24 Forecast \$'000 2024/25 Budget \$'000 Infrastructure Planning The Infrastructure Planning Department is responsible for the planning and managing of Council Assets to enable Inc 3,619 3,682 3,786 Exp 11,189 12,412 12,827 Council services to be delivered in an effective and efficient manner.
 This also encompasses waste management services, sustainability services, and sport and recreation.
-Surplus / (deficit) (7,571) (8,730) (9,041) Infrastructure Delivery The Infrastructure Delivery Department Inc 180 126 111 delivers Council's civil and building capital works program, building Exp 3,364 3,984 4,439 maintenance programs, and community Surplus / (deficit) (3,184) (3,858) (4,328) delivery of associated services such as civil design, building maintenance, and oversight of engineering for developments in accordance with the service levels for development referrals.
-Infrastructure Maintenance Department provides a sets and Inc 292 283 287 Exp 9,990 10,545 10,454 trafficable road network by maintaining Council's roads and associated road infrastructure asset network as per Council's relevant Asset Management Plans and adopted Road Management Plan.
+Surplus / (deficit) (7,571) (8,730) (9,041) Infrastructure Delivery The Infrastructure Delivery Department In delivers Council's civil and building Inc Exp 180 3,364 126 3,984 111 4,439 capital works program, building maintenance programs, and community Surplus / (deficit) (3,184) (3,858) (4,328) infrastructure works.
+This includes the delivery of associated services such as civil design, building maintenance, and oversight of engineering for developments in accordance with the service levels for development referrals.
+Infrastructure Maintenance The Infrastructure Maintenance Inc 292 283 287 Department provides a safe and Exp 9,990 10,545 10,454 trafficable road network by maintaining Council's roads and associated road infrastructure asset network as per Council's relevant Asset Management Plans and adopted Road Management Plan.
 The network of assets includes unsealed and sealed roads, drainage, stormwater, bridges, culverts, footpaths, gabion, and rock-wall formations.
 The department delivers part of the Capital Works Program, including the Fleet and Plant Replacement Program.
 The rapid response and afterhours call out service to ensure the safety of Council's roads and associated road infrastructure asset, sits within this department.
 The Operational support and Plant and Fleet teams also supports the Open Space and Environment Department.
-Exp Surplus / (deficit) (9,698) (10,263) (10,434
+Surplus / (deficit) (9,698) (10,263) (10,168)